 et al., 2013), even when just mapping a small room, which amounts to 4 − 20 bil- lion floating point operations per second1.
 Achieving the same in large-scale outdoor environments would require even more computational resources.

 Figure 7.1 shows the structure of modern end-to-end SLAM systems (Wang, 2015), such as e.g. (Newman et al., 2011).
 Components depending on the specific sensors and actuators (’front-end’) are usually separated from the sensor-independent optimization part (‘back-end’).
 In our final model described in Chapter 6, the ‘front-end’ roughly corresponds to the functionality of the Bayesian localization SBC, and the ‘back-end’ to that of the Map correction SBC.
-Both functionally correspond to hippocampal place cells, with the former mechanism implemented by coincidence detection and the latter through reverse replay.
+Both functionally correspond to hippocampal place cells, with the former mechanism implemented by coincidence detection, and the latter through reverse replay.

 Figure 7.1: Components of a modern end-to-end SLAM system.
 From (Wang,